18 Infrastructure Software as a Service (IaaS) Examples

-The firm has one of the largest network backbones in the world, which allows them to effortlessly connect their enormous spread of data centres all over the world to one another.
+The firm has one of the largest network backbones in the world, which allows them to effortlessly connect their enormous number of data centres all over the world to one another.
 To put it simply, it has its own cloud on a worldwide scale, something it can be rightfully pleased about.

 The IBM Cloud is yet another great illustration of how leading cloud providers offer the whole spectrum of services and capabilities.
 Its extensive IaaS section is also included in its overall product offering.
-This includes computational elements, network resources, storage, and a variety of other things.
+This includes computational elements, network resources, cloud storage, and a variety of other things.

 The Bare Metal as a Service (BMaaS) service provided by IBM Cloud is the most distinctive feature.
 IaaS consumers will benefit from this since they will have unparalleled access to the hardware that supports their cloud service.
 Another important product in their Infrastructure as a Service portfolio is Cloud Object Storage.